mkelly12/github-repos/README.md

 * `src/assets`: All assets (scss, images, fonts, js, etc) go here.
 * `src/assets/scss/_settings.scss`: Foundation configuration settings go in here.
 * `src/assets/scss/app.scss`: Application styles go here.

-## Notes
-Only get 100 results back at a time from repo API request.
-Could potentially paginate, but that would not all sorting (could potentially make multiple requests to fix this).

-Omitted watchers in UI because of a bug in the GitHub API (See api_bug folder)

-Some commits don't have full author or committer records.
-Worked around this by pulling the name from short author data if full data is not available.

-## TODO
-Maintain state with pushState (to allow use of back button and deep linking) Come up with a more meaningful metric to sort the list by

-## TODO Maybe
-Resolve author vs. committer, do we need to show both?
-What do we do when the author is not present (right now we omit the avatar)?
-Different metrics to sort by
-Add type ahead search
-Use languange icon next to each project
-List commits from all branches
-Allow person to load more commits
-Cache requests for commits
-Figure out some way to search all orgs on Github.
-Clone the whole set, or scrape google results?
-Add footer with support info

-## TODO Done
-fix bug with recent dates
-Create list of tests
-Add search to select the org that we will sort by Define global settings in one place
-Loading state for repos
-Allow toggle of commits
-Show full commit message (done with title attribute) See why mixpanel is sending requests.... (it was Mozbar extension)